ClementSutjiatma/facerec/README.md

-# Facerec - An Attendance Tracking Web App
+# Facerec - An Attendance Tracking Web App with Facial Recognition

 Facerec leverages AWS Rekognition's facial recognition capabilities to create a webpage that allows students to confirm their attendance from their phones or laptops.
 Student simply needs to input their course number and take